Frequently Asked Questions

 1. How often will I need to co-op in the classroom?

-On average, there is 1-2 co-ops per month in the Pandas, 3-Day Monkeys, and 3-Day Lions have about 2 co-ops per month.
+On average, there is 1-2 co-ops per month for the 2-day Pandas.
+3-Day Monkeys, and 3-Day tigers have about 2 co-ops per month.
+5-day monkeys and tigers will co-op 3-5 times per month depending on the number of students enrolled.

 2. What is the adult/child ratio in the classroom?